 Kevin Selker is an American track cyclist.
-Kevin has competed in sprint events for a number of years and since age 20 (2005) has been recording placings at national collegiate level.
+Kevin has competed in sprint events for a number of years.
+From age 20 (2005) has been recording placings at national collegiate level.

 In December 2006 Kevin was selected in the US national squad as by then he was National Senior champion.
 He represented his nation in Team Sprint, Sprint and Keirin, competing in Moscow.
-The following year Kevin represented America in the World Cup in Sprint, and he travelled to South America with the US team to compete in the Continental Championships in Track Endurance.
+The following year Kevin represented America in the World Cup in Sprint.
+Travelling to South America with the US team he competed in the Continental Championships in Track Endurance.

-With such a distinguished career it might prove difficult to pick a highlight, although to Kevin winning the Oregon state championships as a junior ranks very high, as he was not expected to win.
+With such a distinguished career it might prove difficult to pick a highlight.
+To Kevin winning the Oregon state championships as a junior ranks very high, as he was not expected to win.
 The national title and silver medal on the Track also rank very high for him.

 - Former National Senior Champion

 “I win a few road races every year, and any race where I win is awesome, especially when I can beat up on the pros based here in Boulder.
 Coming back to my hometown last summer and winning their inaugural downtown crit was pretty fun too!”